Achromatic telescope: Fraunhofer

 R1 is set greater than R2, and R2 is set close to, but not equal, R3.
 R4 is usually greater than R3.

 Clark doublet

-Uses an equiconvex crown with R1=R2, and a flint with R3~R2 and R4>>R3.
+This uses an equiconvex crown with R1=R2, and a flint with R3~R2 and R4>>R3.
 R3 is set slightly shorter than R2 to create a focus mismatch between R2 and R3, thereby reducing ghosting between the crown and flint.

 Oil spaced doublet

 The use of oil between the crown and flint eliminates the effect of ghosting, particularly where R2=R3.
 It can also increase light transmission slightly and reduce the impact of errors in R2 and R3.